 Two Critical Shortcomings

-Unfortunately, the draft plan contains two shortcomings that must be addressed:
+Unfortunately, the plan contains two shortcomings that must be addressed:

 - It does not achieve the nitrogen load reductions necessary to meet Pennsylvania's Chesapeake Bay obligations.
-Despite proposing over 20 new or expanded initiatives, the plan would only achieve roughly 22.7 million pounds of nitrogen reduction each year, or about 67 percent of the 34.1 million pounds goal.
+Despite proposing over 20 new or expanded initiatives, the plan would only achieve roughly 73 percent of the 31-million-pounds goal.
 According to the plan, the Commonwealth would, however, exceed its goal for phosphorus reduction.

 - The resources to implement it do not currently exist.
-As drafted, the plan estimates the need for $486 million a year until 2025 for implementation.
-However, compared to existing resources, there is a shortfall in funding of nearly $257 million a year.
+As proposed, the plan estimates the need for $521 million a year until 2025 for implementation.
+However, compared to existing resources, there is a shortfall in funding of nearly $324 million a year.
 Although the plan contains several proposed funding sources, none of them have been passed by the legislature.

-The Phase III WIP needs to be fixed and funded before it's finalized.
+The Phase III WIP needs to be fixed and funded.
 Otherwise, the Commonwealth runs the risk of increased federal enforcement and compliance efforts, such as, but not limited to increased regulations on livestock operations, industrial and municipal stormwater sources, and wastewater treatment plants, and shifting or withholding EPA grant funding.

 |red||projected loads more than 20% off target or pollution is increasing|